Plume-org/Plume/INTERNATIONALIZATION.md

 ## Interpolation

 Strings you translate may contain data from Plume (a username for instance).
 To tell Plume where to put these data, surround their identifier by `{{` and `}}`.
 The identifier is also present in this form in the English string to translate (this what you can see above, with the `{{ count }} posts` message).

+## Note

+When translating, please try to be as inclusive as possible.